 The November 2001 Doha Ministerial Declaration agreed on negotiations involving the WTO and MEAs, but limited them in scope to the relationship between MEAs of relevant parties.
-Discussions at CTE have been ongoing since March 2002, but little progress has been made.
+Discussions at CTE have been ongoing since March 2002, and arrangements are being made for summarizing the past negotiations.